 2. Take It to the Bank

-While the wallet chain may not be your style, we still thought it was a super-easy and creative idea using soda can tabs.
+While a wallet chain may not be your style, we thought it was a super-easy and creative idea using soda can tabs.
 You’ll need to drink a lot of pop for this one — at least 132 cans, depending on the length of your chain.
 Instructables suggests visiting a local recycling center if you want to skip the obscene amount of soda ingestion.

-What You’ll Need: Soda can tabs (132-152), heavy-duty wire cutters, key rings (1-2)
+What you’ll need: soda can tabs (132-152), heavy-duty wire cutters, key ring (1-2)

 3. The Heat is On

 Those attempting this project should use extreme caution.
-The video below shows how to create a fully functioning stove from two aluminum cans.
+Instructables offers step-by-step instructions for making a fully functional stove from two aluminum cans.
 While the project may sound complicated, the materials needed are basic and can be found in the average household.

-4. Holiday Time
+4. Holiday Ornaments

 5. A Girl’s Best Friend